-- 1. Wait two business days after receiving the e-mail confirmation from ISSS that your SEVIS record is activated. - 2.
+- 1. Apply for an SSN appointment that is at least 5 to 10 business days after receiving the e-mail confirmation from ISSS that your SEVIS record is activated. - 2.
 Gather the following required documents: - Passport - DS-2019 - I-94 - Letter of invitation or employment offer letter from your department at Emory University - Completed SS-5 form: www.ssa.gov/forms/ss-5.pdf